SpongeBob SquarePants: Music

-Mark Harrison and Blaise Smith composed the SpongeBob SquarePants theme song.
-Its lyrics were written by Stephen Hillenburg and the series' original creative director Derek Drymon.
+Mark Harrison and Blaise Smith composed the SpongeBob SquarePants theme song, while its lyrics were written by Hillenburg and Drymon.
 The melody was inspired by the sea shanty "Blow the Man Down".
 An old oil painting of a pirate is used in the opening sequence.
-Dubbed "Painty the Pirate", according to Tom Kenny, Hillenburg found it in a thrift shop "years ago".
+Dubbed "Painty the Pirate", according to Kenny, Hillenburg found it in a thrift shop "years ago".
 Patrick Pinney voices Painty the Pirate, singing the theme song as the character.
 Hillenburg's lips were imposed onto the painting and move along with the lyrics.
 Kenny joked this is "about as close of a glimpse as most SpongeBob fans are ever going to get of Steve Hillenburg", because of his private nature.

-A cover of the song by Avril Lavigne can be found on the SpongeBob SquarePants Movie soundtrack.
+A cover of the song by Avril Lavigne can be found on The SpongeBob SquarePants Movie soundtrack.
 Another cover by the Violent Femmes aired on Nickelodeon as a promotion when the series moved to prime time.

-Steve Belfer, one of Hillenburg's friends from CalArts, wrote and performed the music heard over the end credits.
-This theme includes ukulele music at Hillenburg's request.
+Steve Belfer, one of Hillenburg's friends from CalArts, wrote and performed the music heard during the end credits.
+This theme includes the ukulele, whose use was at Hillenburg's request.
 Drymon said, "It's so long ago, it's hard to be sure, but I remember Hillenburg having the Belfer music early on, maybe before the pilot".

 The series' music editor and main composer is Nicolas Carr.
 After working with Hillenburg on Rocko's Modern Life, he struggled to find a new job in his field.
-He had considered a career change before Hillenburg offered him the job.
+He had considered a career change before Hillenburg offered him the role of composer.
 The first season's score primarily featured selections from the Associated Production Music Library, which Carr has said includes "lots of great old corny Hawaiian music and big, full, dramatic orchestral scores."
-Rocko's Modern Life also used music from this library.
-It was Hillenburg's decision to adopt this approach.
+Rocko's Modern Life also used music from this library, and it was Hillenburg's decision to adopt this approach.
 Carr has described the selections for SpongeBob SquarePants as being "more over-the-top" than those for Rocko's Modern Life.

 Hillenburg felt it was important for the series to develop its own music library, consisting of scores that could be reused and re-edited throughout the years.
 He wanted these scores to be composed by unknowns, and a group of twelve was assembled.
 They formed "The Sponge Divers Orchestra", which includes Carr and Belfer.
 The group went on to provide most of the music for later seasons, although Carr still draws from the Associated Production Music Library, as well as another library that he founded himself—Animation Music Inc.